 The College of Law Library’s collections are shelved across the 5th and 6th floors of the College of Law.
 Researchers can access the 6th floor using either elevators or stairs.

-Many of the library’s primary federal sources are located on the first floor for convenience to researchers.
+Many of the library’s primary federal sources are located on the 5th floor for convenience to researchers.
 The library has the three main statutory codes for federal law: United States Code,United States Code Annotated, and United States Code Service.
 The library also has the official sessions laws, published in the United States Statutes at Large.
 The Federal Register and theCode of Federal Regulations make up the library’s collection of federal rules and regulations.
 The library also has several case reporters, including the United States Reports,Supreme Court Reporter, Lawyer’s Edition, the Federal Reporter, the Federal Supplement, and all seven of West’s Regional Reporters.

 In addition to these primary sources, the library also has several secondary sources that are arranged with the primary federal sources that researchers utilize to find the primary law.
-These sources include West’s Federal Digest, American Law Reports, American Jurisprudence, andCorpus Juris Secundum.
+These sources include West’s Federal Digest, American Law Reports, American Jurisprudence, and Corpus Juris Secundum.

 State primary materials, other than Georgia, are located on the 6th floor.
 Law Reviews & Journals are located on the 5th floor of the library.
 Books, treatises, and loose-leaf services are located on the 6th floor of the library.

 The Georgia Collection is located on the 5th floor.
 The Georgia Collection contains primary Georgia legal materials, including Georgia Laws, the Official Code of Georgia (O.C.G.A.), Georgia Reports, Georgia Appeals Reports, and the Georgia Digest.
 The Georgia Collection also contains many Georgia specific secondary sources, such as Georgia practice treatises, conference publications, and CLE materials.